 May 2020 is Naturally Healthy month!

 Devon’s natural environment is amazing and offers a variety of ways for us all to be naturally healthy.
 Naturally Healthy May is all about getting outdoors, enjoying our beautiful surroundings and feeling happier and healthier for it.

-Activities could include a ramble with friends, having fun paddling in the sea with your grandparents or grandchildren, walking through the park to work, volunteering for a wildlife group, gardening, wild swimming, beach cleaning…there is something for everyone!
+Activities could include a ramble with friends, having fun paddling in the sea with your children or grandchildren, walking through the park to work or a coastal walk, cycling, volunteering for a wildlife group, gardening, wild swimming or even beach cleaning.
+There is something for everyone!

-Devon’s Naturally Healthy initiative is led by Devon Local Nature Partnership.
+Devon’s Naturally Healthy initiative is led by the Devon Local Nature Partnership.
 It brings together a wide range of partners from health, wellbeing, community and environment sectors to ensure that everyone in Devon is happier and healthier through increased connection to nature.
-If you are interested in getting involved in Naturally Healthy May please get in touch.
+If you are interested in getting involved please get in touch.

 Connecting With Nature As A Prescription